-We are conducting implemented health screenings at the entrances of our facilities to screen for those who have a cough, fever, shortness of breath or recent loss of taste or smell.
+We are conducting health screenings at the entrances of our facilities to screen for those who have symptoms of the novel coronavirus, including fever, a new cough, shortness of breath or recent loss of taste or smell.
 Any visitor or employee with those symptoms isn't allowed to enter.
+Masks or face coverings are required for all patients, visitors and staff.
 In addition, we have

 tightened our visitors policy, suspending all routine visitation at our hospitals and clinics (with some exceptions) until the transmission of COVID-19 is no longer a threat.
-We are also making sure that our health care workers are not coming to work sick.
+We are also trying to make sure that our health care workers are not coming to work sick.

 One of our first actions to help prepare for an influx of COVID-19 patients was to make more room in our hospitals.
 We postponed non-emergency surgeries, which allowed us to increase the number of beds and caregivers available to care for patients with COVID-19.
 We have since resumed critical procedures, surgeries and appointments that were delayed during the crisis.

 We have more than 110 intensive care unit (ICU) beds and can convert more beds for intensive care as needed.
 Overall, UC San Diego Health has 808 licensed beds.